 Whether you’re playing an instrument, writing, dancing, learning calligraphy or painting; being mindful of your actions allows you to 100% focus on your art.
 You’ll notice something new you haven’t seen before, or appreciate what you’re accomplishing right at the moment.Living in present allows you to think of what you have in life and not focus on what you don't yet have. #gratitude #liveinthepresent #mindfullness Click To Tweet

-There are many more benefits to living in the present
+There are many more benefits to living in the moment:

 - Improving intimacy in your relationship.

 - You’ll be more aware of the good in your life.

 - Overall mental health improves.

 If you want to begin to live in the present it starts with some habit changes.
 There will be certain places and times you can focus on being more present.

 4 Areas of Focus to Live in the Present:

 We interact with people all day long, every day.
 Do you find yourself waiting for them to finish so you can speak?
 This is not a great way to interact – and don’t worry, we have all been guilty of this.
 When you want to try being more present in your conversations with others focus on:

 - Active listening – head nods, smiles, gestures.